 Wyoming Board of Psychology

-The Wyoming Board of Psychology is legislatively mandated to safeguard the health, safety and welfare of the citizens of Wyoming by ensuring that those individuals licensed or certified to provide these psychology services in this state are appropriately qualified.
+The Wyoming Board of Psychology is legislatively mandated to safeguard the health, safety and welfare of the citizens of Wyoming by ensuring that those individuals licensed or certified to provide psychology or behavior analyst services in this state are appropriately qualified.

 The Board is not the same as the Wyoming Psychological Association.
 The Board, unlike the Association, does not advocate on behalf of the licensee, but on behalf of the public consumer.
 While the Board and the Association may collaborate, their roles are different.